VenkatVishalV/android_device_leeco_x3/README.md

 * Danielhk
 * PokeTrainerRed
 * DarkAbhi
+*Joshi
+*Psycho-Mods

 ---

-If you have any question(s) open an issue, or contact me on telegram @FearTheBatman
+If you have any question(s) open an issue, or contact me on telegram @venky_holmes

 ---